This post is all about how you can visit the ruins of Sao Jorge (ruinen são jorge) on Madeira Island.

 The natural pool is 5m deep and fed by the river.
 In the summer it must be lovely and the kids had a great time throwing rocks into it, although we visited Madeira in January and were not brave enough to swim.

-The Cafe and Pools
+The Restaurant and Pools

 Sadly not open during the winter but they look fabulous!